What Is Peritoneal Mesothelioma?

 If you have been exposed to asbestos and are experiencing any of these symptoms, contact a doctor as soon as possible.
 The sooner you get a diagnosis, the sooner you can get potentially life-extending treatment.

-Peritoneal Mesothelioma Diagnosis
+Getting a Peritoneal Mesothelioma Diagnosis

 Peritoneal Mesothelioma Staging

-However, doctors use the peritoneal cancer index (PCI) to analyze this cancer.
-The PCI divides the abdomen into 13 sections, giving each of those sections a number from 0-3.
-Zero means there is no cancer, while 3 indicates that an area has cancer present.
+The PCI divides the abdomen into 13 sections, giving each section a score of 0-3.
+Zero means there is no cancer, while 3 indicates cancer is present.

 - Stage 1: PCI score of 1-10